YahorSubach/byes-dynamic-link/README.md

-# dynamic link class that alows to link objects and re-link on moving
+# dynamic link class that alows to link objects and re-link them on moving
 The motivation for this code was when we save a reference to a vector element and get garbage after reallocation.
 There are many ways to overcome such a problem.
 For example don't refer to vector elements :) Or use resize/reserve.
 However, I was curious to try to solve the original problem using Move constructors and templates support.

 ## examples